Shahanees1998/Aseedak/README.md

 ### Technical Features
 - ✅ Real-time communication with Pusher
-- ✅ Secure authentication with NextAuth
+- ✅ Secure authentication with JWT
 - ✅ Database management with Prisma
 - ✅ Responsive design with Tailwind CSS
 - ✅ Type-safe development with TypeScript